-I am the registered owner of a basement flat in Park Hill, conveyancing formalities finalised November 1996.
+I am the registered owner of a 2 bed flat in Park Hill, conveyancing was carried out half a dozen years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable flats in Park Hill with a long lease are worth £211,000.
-The ground rent is £45 invoiced annually.
-The lease finishes on 21st October 2086
+Equivalent properties in Park Hill with an extended lease are worth £227,000.
+The ground rent is £50 charged once a year.
+The lease ends on 21st October 2092

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+You should not move forward based on this information without first seeking the advice of a professional.

 Me and my fiance are soon to complete on the purchase a house in Park Hill but as a consequence of damage from the recent storms I have negotiated reparation from the owner of £3k taking the form of a deduction in the price.
 This was going to be dealt with as part of the conveyancing process however the lender will not agree to this.
 Should they have been approached?